rrfarr/LF-Editing/README.md

 # Light Field Editing

 The Light Field Editing repository was created to include scripts of a number of light field editing algorithms.
-This repository will include code covering different light field editing tools including light field spatial super-resolution, angular super-resolution, light field inpainting and light field denoising.
-This repository will include recent algorithms found in literature including methods being developed by our team.
+This repository will include code covering different light field editing tools including light field spatial super-resolution, angular super-resolution, light field inpainting and light field denoising, among others.
+The aim of this repository is to facilitate reproducable research in the area of Light Field image processing which can be used as a benchmark other algorithms.

 Light Field Super-Resolution
 ----------------------------